 will give the following as output:

 Application static nodes

-The application level provides the static nodes - stats, debug and log, available at /ITL/stats /ITL/debug and /ITL/log to help debugging communication and INScore scripts design.
+The application level provides the static nodes - stats, debug, log and ssl, available at /ITL/stats /ITL/debug, /ITL/log and /ITL/ssl.

 The 'stats' nodes